port-labs/port-docs/docs/guides-and-tutorials/self-service-actions.md

 ### Possible daily routine integrations

-- Send a Slack notification to relevant people with the result of the action.
+- Send a slack message in the R&D channel to let everyone know that a new service was created.
-- Update a graph in Port showing the number of created services or some property (e.g. CPU usage).
+- Send a weekly/monthly report for managers showing all the new services created in this timeframe and their owners.

 ### Conclusion